SoftwareBrothers/active_skin/README.md

     @import "active_skin";
     ...

-Add logo to app/assets/images/admin_logo.png (max 130x40px, best 100x25px)
+Change logo by setting the `$skinLogo` variable above active_skin import line in active_admin.css.scss

+    $skinLogo: url("admin_logo.png") no-repeat 0 0;

-You can even change basic colors of the theme by placing some variables above import line in active_admin.css.scss
+You can even change basic colors of the theme by placing some other variables:

     ...
     $skinActiveColor: #001cee;